 It is so much more effective to make a controlled and planned change, rather than being driven by the failure of a key element of something that we rely on.
 It is the difference between “bringing success” as opposed to “dealing with failure”

 Your challenge for today – how do you see the operation in which you currently work, honestly?
 Are you executing the Best Practice?
 Are you “in love” with your current operation?
-Do you want to want to find out how to create that positive compelling event?
+Do you want to find out how to create that positive compelling event?
 Let me know………..